stormslowly/node-phaser-example-server/readme.md

 ##Why this project

-If you want to run [phaser]<https://github.com/photonstorm/phaser-examples> locally. as its [index.html]<https://github.com/photonstorm/phaser-examples/blob/master/examples/index.html> says that we need to install php and some web container.
+If you want to run [phaser](https://github.com/photonstorm/phaser-examplesr) locally.
+As its [index.html](https://github.com/photonstorm/phaser-examples/blob/master/examples/index.htmlr) says that we need to install php and some web container.

 But I don't like php, so I want to write a simple server with `node.js` to host the example locally.